 Why Consider Fellowship Training in Consultation-Liaison Psychiatry?

-The ACLP recommends that all interviews for candidates applying in fall 2022 for Consultation-Liaison Psychiatry Fellowships be done by virtual means.
-Both local and distant applicants should be interviewed by remote technology.
-The ACLP recommends against in-person interviews while the pandemic persists.
+The ACLP joins the American Association of Directors of Psychiatry Residency Training (AADPRT), the American Association of Medical Colleges (AAMC), many other medical organizations, and most educational institutions in making the following recommendation: All interviews for candidates applying in fall 2023 for Consultation-Liaison Psychiatry Fellowships be done by virtual means.
+Both local and distant applicants should be interviewed only by remote technology.
 There should be no in-person or second-look visits, but programs may schedule virtual events or tours.
 If these are offered, they should be offered to all applicants.
+All-virtual interviewing has been employed successfully since the fall of 2020, fostering increased diversity of applicants and the elimination of travel expenses among the many benefits.

 We wish you the best of luck with your pursuit of fellowship training.
 We do assure you that a wide variety of programs, with different sorts of emphasis and features, in different areas of the US, will welcome your application.